tokuhirom/HTML-Escape/README.md

 # DESCRIPTION

-This module escapes HTML's special chars.
-It's same as PHP's htmlspecialchars.
+This modules provides a function which escapes HTML's special characters.
+It performs a similar function to PHP's htmlspecialchars.

-This module uses XS for better performance.
-And also provides pure perl version.
+This module uses XS for better performance, but it also provides a pure perl version.

 # FAQ

-- Is there a unescape\_html?
+- Is there also an unescape\_html?

-    No. Unescaping HTML needs a lot of code, gfx don't want to do it.
+    No. Unescaping HTML requires a lot of code, and we don't want to do it.
     Please use [HTML::Entities](https://metacpan.org/pod/HTML::Entities) for it.

 # BENCHMARK